Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_faq.md

 All events are logged in the standard Open CAS Linux system logs.
 Use the *dmesg* command or inspect the */var/log/messages* file.

-To log all messages during testing or kernel debugging, use the command echo 8
+To log all messages during testing or kernel debugging, use the command:
-\> /proc/sys/kernel/printk.
+>\# echo 8 \> /proc/sys/kernel/printk.

 Typical log sample of successful cache initialization:
 >> Cache line size: 64 KiB